What Is 1 Of 10000

 Q: Is it possible for an event with a probability of 1/10,000 to happen multiple times in a short period?

 A: Yes, while statistically unlikely, it's possible.
-Probability deals with likelihood, not certainty.
-The probability of 1/10,000 describes the chance of the event occurring in a single trial, not its impossibility in multiple trials.
+Day to day, probability deals with likelihood, not certainty.
+Because of that, the probability of 1/10,000 describes the chance of the event occurring in a single trial, not its impossibility in multiple trials.
 Multiple occurrences might be due to pure chance or underlying factors that weren't initially considered.

 Q: How can I calculate the probability of an event NOT happening, given a probability of 1/10,000?